Magnus Carlsen quits match without explanation amid apparent feud with fellow grandmaster Hans Niemann - KESQ

 “We’re going to try and get an update on this,” commentator Tania Sachdev said in a live broadcast of the match on chess24.
 “Magnus Carlsen just resigned — got up and left, switched off his camera and that’s all we know right now.”

-CNN has contacted Carlsen’s representatives for comment but did not receive a response.
+CNN contacted Carlsen’s representatives for comment but did not receive a response.

 Earlier this month, the Norwegian withdrew from the Sinquefield Cup in Saint Louis following his surprise defeat against American star Niemann — the first time he has withdrawn from a tournament in his career, according to chess24.